How Traverse Award Winners are Determined

 - RESULTS/IMPACT: Was the project successful?
 What was the impact of the project, particularly in relation to the goal(s)?
 (Submitters will need to describe as specifically as possible what the project achieved and include quantified results to the extent possible.
 If the project does not have quantifiable results, be sure to include what impact was derived.)

 - OVERALL PROJECT IMPRESSION: Judge’s overall assessment of the project based on the combination of concept, creativity and results/impact.
-(Submitters should include any and all relevant information that might be important for the judges to consider.)

 - To continue with the essay analogy, this is the same as grading on a curve where after the teacher gives each essay a numerical score.
 The scores are ranked and wherever each essay is within the ranking determines its letter grade.

-- All of the percentages are targets rather than absolutes because it is not unusual for there to be multiple entries that receive the same average score, and sometimes these "ties" can include a relatively large number of entries.
+- Note that the percentages shown above are targets rather than absolutes because it is not unusual for there to be multiple entries that receive the same average score, and sometimes these "ties" can include a relatively large number of entries.
 The most reasonable break point, i.e., as close as practical to the target percentage among groups of ties, is determined, which can result in the stated percentages not being exactly met.
 There is never a case where ties are split in which, for example, some entries receive a Gold and others a Silver, even though their averaged judges' scores were the same.

 |